nutshimit/mashin_docs/docs/general/glossary.md

 slug: ../glossary
 ---

 This glossary contains key terms and concepts related to the Mashin project.
-It is intended to help you better understand the terminology used throughout the documentation and discussions.
+Use it as a quick reference when exploring Mashin's documentation and participating in community discussions.

+If you encounter any additional terms that warrant inclusion, please feel free to share your suggestions.

 ## Mashin
 An open-source infrastructure as code (IaC) engine designed to manage and provision resources across various cloud platforms, built using the Rust programming language.